Arrive in Winnipeg and transfer to the Fort Garry Hotel.

-Board our flight to Churchill this morning.
-On arrival, we transfer to our hotel and take a brief tour of this historic settlement that was originally a Hudson's Bay Company fur-trading post established in 1689.
-As night falls, we head out in hopes of a first chance to see the spectacle of the aurora borealis.
+This morning, board a private chartered flight to Churchill and transfer to our hotel on arrival.
+Discover Churchill's colorful history on a short tour of this historic hamlet that was originally a Hudson's Bay Company fur-trading post established in 1689.
+As night falls, we head out in hopes of our first view of the aurora borealis.
 The display often begins as a pale glow low in the northern sky that slowly begins to shift and undulate.
-Wavy patterns evolve, colors appear and change, until the lights look like shimmering curtains of green.
-Sometimes other colors appear, too: yellow, red or even purple.
+Wavy patterns evolve, and the lights most often emerge as shimmering curtains of green.
+Sometimes other colors appear, too: pink, red or even purple.
 For centuries, the phenomenon of the northern lights was a mystery, inspiring a host of mythical explanations.
 While we know now the aurora is caused by the interaction of the solar wind with Earth’s magnetic field, more poetic stories of their origin linger, including the Hudson Bay Inuit’s belief that the lights are the mystical display of their ancestors’ souls dancing in the sky.